-An entrepreneur new to creating a business plan should be sure to include certain key elements, not only for their guidance, but for investors and lenders to see the potential growth of the business.
+An entrepreneur new to creating a business plan should be sure to include certain key elements, not only for their guidance but for investors to see the potential growth of the business.

 Take a look at the key elements needed in your business plan.

 What Your Business Plan Should Include

 Create a detailed description of your business, including the products or the services you will provide, the consumers you will target, and how your business will help the community or the people in it.
 If your business will service other businesses, then describe how.
 List the advantages that your business will offer other businesses and/or consumers.
 Those advantages can include anything from a prime location to the service you provide.
 List it all.
 The skill set of you and your team, discounted prices, unique products, and excellent customer service.
 Don’t leave anything out.

 In this section of the business plan, it's important to detail what the products and/or services are and how they will benefit the customer.
 Customers want to know what they are getting for their money, so explain it to them.
 Highlight any discounts or extras that will be included in the sale or service.
 If you have a copyright or patent, convey that information in this section.

 What works for one business or target audience, may not work for another.
 This section of the plan may require adjustments from time to time.
 What worked 10 years ago certainly does not work as well today.
 Times change, technology changes, and business owners need to learn how to adapt and evolve.